nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Now init the ldap client.
 We actually get to use a secure connection here.
 Kerberos is hit or miss, could never get sasl/GSSAPI to work.

-.. note:: AD Trust - Different Trees
+.. note:: Different Trees - Trust or not?

+   There are multiple examples of how to setup the trees.
 If using an AD trust, you should use the second example, where it looks at the compat tree for users.
+However, if you do not have trusts, then it is perfectly possible to still use the AD Trust example.
+Try both and see which works better for your environment.

 .. warning:: No Service Account

    If you have configured FreeIPA to not allow any anonymous connections, you will need to use a proxy account.
 We have provided the examples for this configuration.

-**With a proxy account**
+**Without AD Trust**

 .. code-block:: shell